-Also, watch out for "added sugar" to drinks and food products.
-The food label doesn't specifically say "added sugar," but be on the lookout for ingredients such as corn syrup, fructose, high-fructose corn syrup, and molasses.
+Pass up drinks and food products with added sugar.
+The food label may not specifically say "added sugar," so be on the lookout for ingredients such as corn syrup, fructose, high-fructose corn syrup, and molasses.

 - Plan meals ahead of time to ward off unhealthy temptations.

-- Replace unhealthy ingredients with healthy ones.
-For example, an omelet made with egg whites and vegetables is healthier than one heaped with cheese and sausage.
+- Upgrade to healthier ingredients.
+For example, make an omelet with egg whites and vegetables, instead of piling on cheese and sausage.

 - Serve yourself smaller portions.